OctopusDeploy/blog/blog/2018-03/octopus-build-server-integration-101/index.md

 | [TeamCity](https://octopus.com/docs/api-and-integration/teamcity) | "Create Release","Deploy Release","Promote Release","Push Package"(also packs) |
 | [Bamboo](https://octopus.com/docs/api-and-integration/bamboo) | "Create Release","Deploy Release","Pack Package","Push Packages" |

-Behind the scenes, all these steps really do is provide a UI to then run `Octo.exe` in the background.
-So if you are familiar with `Octo.exe` already, you'll be able to understand how each of these steps work a lot easier.
+Behind the scenes, all these steps really do is provide a UI for you to pass values, which will later on be passed to `Octo.exe` during your build.
+So if you are not using any of the above build servers, you can simply use `Octo.exe` from a script step in your build process.

 ---------------